telerik/kendo-ui-core/docs/controls/editors/dropdownlist/how-to/AngularJS/bind-to-ngmodel.md

 # Bind Objects to ngModel

 To bind an object to the `ngModel` in a Kendo UI DropDownList, use the `k-ng-model`.

 The `k-ng-model` binding does not update the internal `$dirty` and `$pristine` properties, used by the built-in AngularJS validation.
+This approach works also for the Kendo UI ComboBox widget.

 For more information and an example on how to manually set this configuration, refer to the section on [form validation]({% slug angularjs_integration_directives %}#form-validation).